 At the heart of the city.

-The Active Life at Infinity Park
+The Active Life at Infinity Park in Glendale

 Rugby is the fastest growing sport in the U.S. and follows only soccer at the international level.
 Nearly 100 years older than American football, rugby has a storied tradition behind it.
 Its fast, fun gameplay, especially evident in the “7s” variant of the game, bodes well for the sport’s future.
-In 2016 Rugby returns to the Olympics, an acknowledgement of its surging popularity.
+In 2016 Rugby returned to the Olympics, an acknowledgement of its surging popularity.

 The rugby program serves as the cornerstone for a variety of fitness-oriented outlets in Infinity Park.
 The Glendale Sports Center located adjacent to the rugby stadium, delivers the experience of a high-priced gym at a fraction of the price.
 Community members take full advantage of the full-size basketball court, personal trainers, sports leagues, fitness and dance classes, and luxurious locker rooms.